-The NEMA Imaging and Communications Council was established to promote and coordinate the adoption of imaging and communication technologies in the broader marketplace by providing guidance and recommendations on new consensus-based Standards and othe
+The NEMA Imaging and Communication Coalition was established to promote and coordinate the adoption of imaging and communication technologies in the broader marketplace by providing guidance and recommendations on new consensus-based Standards and othe

 best practice resources, advocating for favorable government policies and positions, developing and disseminating messaging and educational materials, and participating in relevant industry activities.

-Imaging and communications technologies capture and transmit digital images from humans, animals, and objects for integration with various inspection and analysis systems.
+Imaging and communication technologies capture and transmit digital images from humans, animals, and objects for integration with various inspection and analysis systems.

 Those equipment and systems perform at least one of the following functions:

 - Digital image generation, acquisition, inspection, transmission, and storage